danhitchcock/nano_tipper_z/README.md

 Probably not.
 It's most likely the bot was temporarily disconnected.
 If a command is issued while the bot is offline, the command will not be seen.
 If no response is received from the bot after a few minutes, send a message to the bot with the text 'history'.
 If you get a response and the tip isn't in your history, that means it wasn't seen.
 If you don't get a response, the bot is probably still offline.
 Try again in a few minutes.

 ## I found a bug or I have a concern.
 Question Mark?
-Send /u/zily88 a PM on reddit, or post on https://reddit.com/r/nano_tipper
+Send /u/bbedward a PM on reddit, or post on https://reddit.com/r/banano_reddit_tipper

 # Error Codes
 If a reddit tip is a reply to a reply, it's better to keep a short message with an error code.
 * 100 - You do not have an account -- Create an account by typing 'create' or by receiving a tip from another redditor.
-* 110 - You must specify an amount and a user, e.g. `send 1 nano_tipper`.
+* 110 - You must specify an amount and a user, e.g. `send 1 banano_reddit_tipper`.
 * 120 - Could not read the tip amount -- use either a number or the word 'all'.
 * 130 - Tip amount is below program minimum -- This is to prevent spamming other redditors.
-* 140 - If using currency conversion, make sure there is no space.
-Example: `!ntip 0.5USD`.
 * 150 - You are likely attempting to tip in an unfamiliar sub.
 The minimum is 1 Nano.
 * 160 - You have insufficient funds.
 * 180 - Tip amount is below recipients specified tip minimum.
 * 190 - The recipient has disabled tipping for their account.
-* 200 - Please specify a Nanocenter project, e.g. `nanocenter 1 reddit_tipbot`.
-* 210 - The Nanocenter project you attempted to donate to does not exist.